Strangulation or Suffocation

 As these cases usually arise out of complicated problems surrounding domestic relationships, the defenses to these charges are often the same as any domestic violence charge.
 Common defenses include self-defense, arguments that the alleged victim is lying, or that the technical requirements of this offense did not occur.
 Having an experienced criminal defense lawyer, who has a history of defending charges of strangulation or suffocation, is important towards building a winning defense strategy.

-Lowell Strangulation and Suffocation Defense Attorney
+Our Strangulation and Suffocation Defense Attorneys